iridl/iridl.github.io/docsrc/admin/installation.md

             * Use LVM when creating the filesystems.
 This is the default.
                 * Don't modify /boot or /boot/efi
             * Increase root partition to 100GB
-            * Create a /data partition large enough to hold all of your data now and in the future.
+            * Create a /data partition large enough to hold all your data now and in the future.
             * Create a /home partition large enough to house your users' data.
             * Leave 10% of the disk unallocated.
 This will allow you to create